foxt/Botstion/README.md

 # Docker

-Botstion supports the use of docker.
+Botstion supports the use of Docker (thanks @nixerus).
 Cloning this git repository and then building it as an image should work on its own - any configuration options must be set as environment variables.